HaykelBargouguy/HaykelBargouguy/README.md

 Welcome to my GitHub profile!
 I’m a **Junior AI/ML Engineer**, recently graduated from **INSAT Tunisia** (top 3 of my class), specializing in **Networks and Telecommunications** with minors in **Machine Learning, Deep Learning, Data Science, Computer Vision, and NLP**.

-I have **1.5+ years of professional experience** in **AI, Generative AI, and LLMs**, building solutions for **industrial scene understanding, intelligent chatbots, conversational assistants, and speech-to-speech interactive agents**.
+I have **1.5+ years of professional experience** in **AI, Generative AI, and LLMs**, building solutions for **industrial scene understanding, intelligent chatbots, conversational assistants, and advanced speech-to-speech interactive agents**.
 My passion lies in advancing **open-source LLMs**, fine-tuning models for efficiency, and applying AI to **real-world challenges** in industry.

 ---